jtomalewski/awx-operator/docs/user-guide/advanced-configuration/enabling-ldap-integration-at-awx-bootstrap.md

 ```

 !!! note
-    If you have embedded some sensitive information like passwords in the Python file, you can create and pass a Secret instead of a ConfigMap.
+    If you have embedded some sensitive information like passwords in the Python file, you can create and pass a `Secret` instead of a `ConfigMap`.

     ```bash
     kubectl create secret generic custom-ldap-settings \